 That’s why we’ve put together a handy cheat sheet for sprucing up your tried-and-true dishes that may need a little color.
 Versatility is the order of the day here—ingredients that go with recipes you already have so you don’t need to reinvent your menu.
 Holidays are stressful enough.
 Let these gems help your favorite dishes shine so you can focus on the important things: getting a prime post-meal seat on the sofa for football.

-A global Thanksgiving in five easy steps
+A global Thanksgiving in four easy steps

 Up your hors d’ouvres